-Requests for annual leave must be made in writing or through the University's leave management system.
+Requests for annual leave must be made to the supervisor in writing.
 The employee is expected to provide at least two (2) weeks notice of his/her intent to take annual leave of greater than five (5) consecutive days.
-In all other cases the employee is expected to provide at least twenty-four (24) hours notice unless it can be shown that there is an extenuating circumstance.
+In all other cases the employee is expected to provide at least twenty-four (24) hours notice unless it can be shown that there is extenuating circumstances.

 In an emergency, an application may be made by telephone (to be confirmed in writing) where the particular circumstances warrant it.
-Such applications shall not be unreasonably withheld.
+Such applications shall not be reasonably withheld.